 - Throttle response improves

-- Cold starts become easier
+- Cold starts are made easier.

 Signs we usually look for

-- Car feels lazy when accelerating
+- Car gets slow when starting.

-- Engine feels uneven or shaky
+- Engine feels poor or unstable when idle

-That’s enough of a hint.
+It’s enough to give them a hint.

 What actually happens during cleaning